 Oklahoma City is the capital of Oklahoma and is near the center of the state.
 It lies on the North Canadian River, in a valley, about 100 miles southwest of Tulsa.
 Home of the National Cowboy & Western Heritage Museum and the National Softball Hall of Fame & Museum, Oklahoma is rich in culture, aviation and sports.

 Oklahoma City's climate is typical of the southern Great Plains with long, warm summers and short winters.
 The warm season is from early June through mid-September with high temperatures above 85 degrees and lows in the mid-70's.
 The cold season is from late November through February with high temperatures below 58 degrees and lows in the 30's.

-The job market has increased 2.6% over the last year.
-10-year future predicted job growth is 32.4%.
+The job market has decreased -3.37% over the last year.
+10-year future predicted job growth is 32.36%.
 A major transportation center for the marketing and distribution of livestock, cotton and wheat, Oklahoma City also has a history of oil production which continues to this day.
 The largest businesses in Oklahoma City are Health Care & Social Assistance, Retail Trade, Accommodations & Food Services.

 The cost of living is moderate due to Oklahoma's real estate market with mid-range home prices.
 With a variety of cultural activities and events, long, warm summers, a growing job market and moderate cost of living, Oklahoma will continue to attract those to work and live in this growing city.

 - Deep Deuce

 There has been a 7.7% increase in median home value over the last year.
 As of 2023, the median home value is $195,119.

 The best time to sell a home for the highest valued sale is during May.
 For the quickest sale, homeowners should sell in July.

 The affordability index in Oklahoma City is 84.
 This number indicates moderate affordability in this city.